MarvNC/texthooker-websocket/readme.md

 - Start your visual novel
 - After there are lines present in Textractor, click "Reconnect" on the texthooking page if it is not connected
 - Unpause the timer
+- Lines will instantly appear on your texthooker page when they are extracted by Textractor

 ## Additional Features